 - The custom types are left intact when upgrading to 11g.
 Also, the extensions, for example, the addition of metadata attributes, but not necessarily deletions, made in the type manager to standard out-of the box asset types also remain intact.
-The instances of these types with their extended metadata are ordinarily preserved in an upgrade. - Some or all instances of service assets/artifacts that you previously harvested or captured at design time must be harvested or reharvested with deployment/endpoint information, especially if you and your customer require Oracle Enterprise Repository/Oracle Service Registry use cases such as consumption in Oracle SOA Suite/JDeveloper, registry/repository exchange between Oracle Enterprise Repository and Oracle Service Registry, and other more advanced lifecycle use cases that are beyond simple visibility in Oracle Enterprise Repository). - To behave properly in Oracle Enterprise Repository 11g, artifact files must either be hosted remotely on HTTP/HTTPS/FTP site or harvested directly from deployment instances.
-In addition, endpoints must be present from concrete WSDL in order for Oracle Enterprise Repository to publish to Oracle Service Registry, which is an Oracle Service Bus-related case to support late binding being one of the few exceptions. - Typically, this re-harvesting is recommended for any services/artifacts that have locally cached artifact files in file info. - If you have manually entered service assets/artifacts (non-harvested) of the same types that are typically used by the harvester, then you can manually plug-in a remote reference to the concrete WSDL hosted on an HTTP/HTTPS/FTP site before an upgrade to Oracle Enterprise Repository 11g and the harvester Migration Tool (11.1.1.x.x-OER-Migrate.zip) creates the new Harvester model.
+The instances of these types with their extended metadata are ordinarily preserved in an upgrade. - Some or all instances of service assets/artifacts that you previously harvested or captured at design time must be harvested or reharvested with deployment/endpoint information.
+This is true, for example, if you and your customer require Oracle Enterprise Repository/Oracle Service Registry use cases such as consumption in Oracle SOA Suite/JDeveloper, registry/repository exchange between Oracle Enterprise Repository and Oracle Service Registry, and other more advanced lifecycle use cases that are beyond simple visibility in Oracle Enterprise Repository).

+- To behave properly in Oracle Enterprise Repository 11g, artifact files must either be hosted remotely on an HTTP/HTTPS/FTP site or harvested directly from deployment instances.
+In addition, endpoints must be present from concrete WSDL in order for Oracle Enterprise Repository to publish to Oracle Service Registry. - Typically, this re-harvesting is recommended for any services/artifacts that have locally cached artifact files in file info. - If you have manually entered service assets/artifacts (non-harvested) of the same types that are typically used by the harvester, then you can manually plug-in a remote reference to the concrete WSDL hosted on an HTTP/HTTPS/FTP site before an upgrade to Oracle Enterprise Repository 11g and the harvester Migration Tool (11.1.1.x.x-OER-Migrate.zip) creates the new Harvester model.